rish21/ATFS/README.md

 Python3.6 and an Xbox 360 Controller are **necessary** to run and operate this system.

+Please place your Google Cloud Service Account Key within `documents` and place your Mathpix and ExtractTable/CamelotPro IDD and Key within the `src/standard.JSON` file.

-The `requirements.txt` file should list all Python dependencies, and they should be installed using:
+The `requirements.txt` file lists all Python dependencies, and they should be installed using:

 ```python
 pip install -r requirements.txt